-And since we’re talking about financial goals that will hopefully lead to financial freedom, we wanted to talk about some “financial fireworks” you can light this fourth of July.
-As we celebrate freedom more generally, these are four habits you can start “burning” to get to your goal of financial independence more quickly.
+And since we’re talking about financial goals that will hopefully lead to financial freedom, let’s talk about some “financial fireworks” you can light this fourth of July.
+As we celebrate freedom more generally, these are 7 habits you can start “burning” to get to your goal of financial independence more quickly.

 1. Light a Match to Your Debt

 Debt is absolutely going to be the biggest killer of your journey towards financial freedom.
 That’s especially true if you’re in high-interest debt in the form of credit cards or personal loans.
 But any kind of debt, except for arguably mortgage debt with a very low interest rate, is definitely going to hold you back on your goals.

 So if you haven’t been working on it already, now is the time to light a match to your debt.
 This means getting a plan to pay off your debt and starting to make regular extra payments towards that debt.
 Even if you can only do an extra $20 per month right now, that’s going to get you out of debt more quickly than making the minimum payments on all of your various debts.

 You may also want to look into transferring your debt to a 0% balance transfer credit card.
 This is great if you know you can get rid of your debt within a year or so which is about how long the 0% interest rate usually lasts.
 You can see those offers here.